flipdot/iod-error-spam/README.md

 * Handle MQTT errors more gracefully
   * E.g. try reconnecting when the connection is lost
-* Last will: Send an error message somewhere.
 * (?)
 Different ways of alerting users